turingschool/backend-curriculum-site/module1/lessons/how_testing_works.markdown

 * Implement new assertion methods
 * Identify best testing practices

-### Warm Up
+## Warm Up

+* What's the phrase for summing up the TDD cycle?
+* What are 3 things an error message tells us?
+* What are some reasons for writing tests before implementation code?
-What are some things you've noticed about the setup of tests?
+* What are some things we need for the setup of tests?

+## More Assertion Methods

+### Turn & Talk
 What do you think the following assertion methods do?

+- `assert_instance_of`
+- `assert_equal`
 - `assert`
-- `assert_equal`
+- `assert_nil`
 - `refute`
 - `refute_equal`
-- `assert_nil`
-- `assert_instance_of`

 ## TDD: Write Tests First

-Why write the tests first?
+- Shapes design
 - Helps break problem into small pieces
 - Removes fear of programming
 - Communicates what your code _should_ do
-  - Shapes design
 - Tells you basically exactly what to do

 ## Test Etiquette